mathieumourot/guest-book/README.md

 ```

 ## Integration tests
-- build the docker image
+- Build the docker image
-- run the docker image
+- Run the docker image
-- execute the integration tests
+- Execute the integration tests

 From project root folder:
 ```